Exit game: Central banks' shift from crisis policies gathers momentum

 In South Korea, the economy grew 5.9% on a year-over-year basis in the second quarter, the fastest pace in a decade, and young people are bingeing on debt and kindling financial stability concerns at the Bank of Korea.
 The export-reliant Asian nation's key factory sector expanded in July for a 10th straight month, even as the Delta variant crimped manufacturing output for rivals like China, Vietnam and Malaysia.

 Central Europe's recovery also accelerated in the second quarter as lockdowns in the region eased.
-The improvement - along with an upswing in inflation - has already spurred the Czech and Hungarian central banks to raise interest rates twice this summer, the first increases across the European Union.
+The improvement - along with an upswing in inflation - has already spurred the Czech central bank to raise interest rates twice this summer and the Hungarian central bank to deliver its third hike on Aug.
+24, the first increases across the European Union.
 Both are expected to deliver more tightening, and Czech officials are debating if they need to deliver more than the standard quarter-percentage point increase.

 While the earliest movers have been emerging market countries where inflation is often aggravated by movements in choppy currency markets, the gears of tightening are also starting to move in top-tier economies.